jelmersnoeck/experiment/README.md

 The next step is to define tests.
 These tests are to see if the newly refactored code performs better and yields the same output.
-The sampling rate for these tests can be configured as mentioned later on in the options section.
+The sampling rate for these tests can be configured as mentioned later on in the config section.

+Once he setup is complete, it is time to run our experiment.
+To do so, we request a runner from the experiment.
+We can then use some extra options (discussed in the `Runner` section) and run the experiment.

+The `Runner` will return an `Observations` type, which is a set of observations.
+This includes our control observation - which can be accessed via `Control()` - and our test observations.

 Once the setup is complete, it is time to run our experiment.
 This will run our control and tests(if applicable) in a random fashion.
 This means that one time the control could be run first, another time the test case could be run first.
 This is done so to avoid any accidental behavioural changes in any of the control or test code.

-The `Run()` method also returns an `Observations` type.
-This is a set of observations which includes the control observation.
-This can be accessed by calling the `Control()` method on the `Observations`.
-It also contains the observations for all the other test cases if run.

-If an error happens trying to run the experiment, this will be returned.
-If an error happens when running a test, this will be available on the `Observation` by accessing the `Error()` method.

 ## Limitations